amichalchuk/amichalchuk.github.io/publications.md

 1. <a href="https://pubs.rsc.org/en/content/articlehtml/2013/ce/c3ce40907d">Complexities of mechanochemistry: elucidation of processes occurring in mechanical activators via implementation of a simple organic system</a> <br>  <b>AAL Michalchuk</b>, IA Tumanov, and EV Boldyreva.
 2013 CrystEngComm, 15(32), 6403-6412

+<h3> Book Chapters </h3>

+{:start="1"}
+1. <i>Monitoring mechanochemical processes in situ and in real time</i> in <a href="https://www.elsevier.com/books/nontraditional-activation-methods-in-green-and-sustainable-applications/torok/978-0-12-819009-8">Nontraditional Activation Methods in Green and Sustainable Applications </a> <br>  <b>AAL Michalchuk</b>, A Kabelitz, and F Emmerling.
+2021
+2. <a href="https://onlinelibrary.wiley.com/doi/10.1002/9783527823048.ch4-8">In situ methods for monitoring solid-state processes in molecular materials</a> in <a href="https://onlinelibrary.wiley.com/doi/book/10.1002/9783527823048">
+Solid State Development and Processing of Pharmaceutical Molecules: Salts, Cocrystals, and Polymorphism </a> <br>  <b>AAL Michalchuk</b>, A Kabelitz, and F Emmerling.
+2021